+MEALS PROVIDED: BREAKFAST

-Meals Provided: Breakfast DAY 15 - Free day in Kiev; chance to visit the Chernobyl Museum Today we'll meet the passengers and our new Explore Leader for the Kiev to Vilnius section of our trip and we have the rest of the day free to further discover the capital.
+DAY 15 - Free day in Kiev

+Today we'll meet the passengers and our new Explore Leader for the Kiev to Vilnius section of our trip and we have the rest of the day free to further discover the capital.
 You could visit the Chernobyl Museum where the exhibits are designed to teach us of the scope of the nuclear disaster and to ensure that the lessons learnt from this terrible accident aren't forgotten.
 Alternative you could go to the Pinchuk Art Centre that exhibits an ever changing selection of contemporary art from renowned international artists.
 Or for more traditional fine art you could visit the National Art Museum of Ukraine.
 For something very Ukrainian there's the Ivan Honchar Museum which was created to help preserve the culture and traditions of the nation.
 Outside the city you could join an excursion to Pirogov Open-Air Museum of Wooden Architecture, which is about 40 minutes' drive from the city.
 Set on the banks of Lake Myachino you will be able see a variety of old Ukranian village houses, chapels and churches that have been preserved to display how people used to live.

+ĺ Г 7 ה

+F 7

-Accommodation: Hotel Rus (or similar)
+ACCOMMODATION: Hotel Rus (or similar)

-Standard Hotel
+Grade: Comfortable Hotel

-Single room available

-Meals Provided: Breakfast DAY 16 - Free day in Kiev; night train to Minsk, Belarus This morning our Explore Leader will be taking the new arrivals on an orientation tour of Kiev's main sights that you are welcome to join or alternatively you have the day free to use as you please.
+MEALS PROVIDED: BREAKFAST DAY 16 - Orientation walking tour of Kiev; night train to Minsk, Belarus This morning our Explore Leader will be taking the new arrivals on an orientation tour of Kiev's main sights that you are welcome to join or alternatively you have the day free to use as you please.
 You could go shopping at the Bessarabsky Bazaar where you'll find a wide variety of delicious foods on sale or stroll down Sculpture Alley filled with brightly coloured contemporary sculpture by Avraam Miletsky.
 You might choose to travel by public transport out of the city centre to the Museum of Folk Architecture and Life of Ukraine or Pyrohiv as it's also known.
 At this open air ethnographical village you'll find over 300 example of architecture from throughout Ukraine including wooden windmills and also a selection of musical instruments, clothing and furniture.
 Later this evening we will transfer to Kiev Railway Station and board the overnight train to Minsk, Belarus.
 Our accommodation will be in four-berth compartments with bedding provided.
-You'll need to keep your passport handy for when we cross the border.
+You will be woken at border crossings to show your passport to emigration officers.
+The overnight train we plan to use for this holiday departs at 22.28 and arrives to Minsk at 08.38 the following day.